 53.1 The Employer will post the Agreement on the Office of Financial Management's (OFM's) internet by the effective date of the Agreement or sixty (60) days after legislative approval, whichever is later.
+The Employer will post the Agreement electronically on the OFM website on the effective date of the agreement and provide a copy to the lead Union negotiator in electronic format by the following January in print ready format in both Word and PDF.

 Each agency will post the Agreement electronically on the agency's intranet after it is posted by OFM.
 The Employer will provide all employees with a link to the Agreement.
-All employees will be authorized access to the Agreement link.
-Each employee may print and staple or clip one (1) copy of the Agreement from the link on work time on state-purchased paper and state-owned equipment.
+All employees will be authorized access to the Agreement link via a state electronic device.
+Each employee may print and staple or clip one (1) copy of the Agreement from the link on work time on state-purchased paper and state-owned or leased equipment.
+For employees who are not assigned to state offices and do not have ready access to state printers, agencies will provide one printed copy to those employees upon request by the employee.
+The Employer and the Union will share the cost of printing this Agreement, in Braille and large-print copies.